jjaakko/fake-news-classifier/index.markdown

 This improved our recall dramatically albeit at the cost of precision (and less importantly accuracy), however the overall F1 for the balanced Model-B was also dramatically better.

 ## Future Work
-We plan to improve our performance.
 To see more technical next steps, please see our [technical report](link to technical report).
 The future-work items we can talk about here are as follows:
+* We plan to improve our performance.
   * We want to figure out how to extract the relevant story out from other stories (as discussed above with Ghidora) or advertising.
   All indicators are that this is a project in and of itself but we would be looking to employ existing technologies so we can focus on the stories themselves.
   * Our hypothesis is that one way we can improve the models with respect to the stories is to exclude all the words the occured only once.
   If this is successful, we will push the threshold frequency for words to exclude (e.g. all words with frequency less than 10 or 20, etc. will be excluded as features).
+* Increasing scope
   * An easier item will be to test our models or improved versions thereof on the articles labeled by Politifact to check if our concerns were justified.
   * Last, but not least, we hope we have helped you develop the intuition that we need to train and test our models on more articles.
     While we intend to seek new, more recent articles from our current sources, the team _is_ located in Helsinki and we are eager to include Europe in our efforts as alluded to in the first slide of our [pitch](https://jjaakko.github.io/fake-news-classifier/assets/In_Search_of_the_Real_Fake_News.pdf).
     * [EU vs Disinfo](https://euvsdisinfo.eu/) seems like a promising target user.
     * This will also mean new models for Finnish and other languages.
 <img src="./assets/images/https___blogs-images.forbes.com_niallmccarthy_files_2019_06_20190612_Fake_News_Forbes.jpg" alt="test" hspace="0" vspace="0" width="100%" align="center"/>

 <br><br>All images are included under [fair use](https://www.socialmediaexaminer.com/copyright-fair-use-and-how-it-works-for-online-images/).